Do we know what causes basal and squamous cell skin cancers?

 Most basal cell and squamous cell skin cancers are caused by repeated and unprotected skin exposure to ultraviolet (UV) rays from sunlight, as well as from man-made sources such as tanning beds.

 Some genes help control when our cells grow, divide into new cells, and die.
-Genes that help cells grow, divide, and stay alive are called oncogenes.
+Certain genes that help cells grow, divide, and stay alive are called oncogenes.
 Genes that keep cell growth in check by slowing down cell division or causing cells to die at the right time are called tumor suppressor genes.
 Cancers can be caused by DNA changes that turn on oncogenes or turn off tumor suppressor genes.
 Changes in several different genes are usually needed for a cell to become cancerous.

 Sometimes the DNA damage inside skin cells affects certain genes that control how and when the cells grow and divide.
 Usually the cells can repair the damage, but in some cases this results in abnormal DNA, which may be the first step on the path to cancer.

 A gene often mutated in basal cell cancers is the “patched” (PTCH) gene, which is part of the “hedgehog” signaling pathway inside cells.
 This pathway is vital in development before birth and is important in some adult cells.
 PTCH is a tumor suppressor gene that normally helps keep cell growth in check, so changes in this gene can allow cells to grow out of control.
-People who have basal cell nevus syndrome, which is often inherited from a parent and results in many basal cell cancers, have an altered PTCH gene in all the cells of their body.
+People who have basal cell nevus syndrome, which is often inherited from a parent and results in getting many basal cell cancers, have an altered PTCH gene in all the cells of their body.

 These are not the only gene changes that play a role in the development of skin cancer.
 There are likely to be many others as well.